 These firms have criticized Google for their unfair practices.
 Moreover, they have also filed a petition to the Government to create an Indian alternative to Google Play.
 Several startups and developers are getting together to build a Google Play alternative Indian App store.

-There are less than 3% apps on the Play store that sell digital goods, and nearly 97% of apps comply with Google payment policy.
+There are less than 3% of apps on the Play store that sell digital goods, and nearly 97% of apps comply with Google payment policy.
 Nonetheless, many Indian app makers want to launch a local app store that does not charge a high service fee.

 Interestingly, India already has its own Mobile Seva App Store that includes over 1200 government applications and 85 million downloads.
 The Centre for Development of Advanced Computing (CDAC) has developed this app.
 However, only a few users know about it.